tom9eiger/kubernetes-workshop/exercises/Day-3/01_storage.md

 - **RWO (ReadWriteOnce):** Allows one Pod to mount the volume at a time.
 - **RWX (ReadWriteMany):** Allows multiple Pods to share the same volume.
 - Minikube’s **hostPath** simplifies testing PVs and PVCs locally.

----

-Would you like this packaged into a repository or included in a presentation? 😊